On this page, answers to questions about:

-As a special provision during COVID-19, you can begin your co-op work term in Canada using your study permit work authorizations.
-You would be limited to working 20 hours/week if your employer is off-campus, however you could work unrestricted hours/week on-campus if your employer is on-campus.
-You must also have the proper on and off campus working authorizations noted on your study permit to take advantage of this provision.
+As a special provision during the COVID-19 pandemic, you can begin your co-op work term in Canada using your study permit work authorizations as long as your study permit has the R186(f) or (v) condition stated, for on and off campus work, respectively.
+You would be limited to working a maximum 20 hours/week if your employer is off-campus, however you could work unrestricted hours/week on-campus if your employer is on-campus.
 If your co-op work permit is refused, you must stop working.

 The decision to take advantage of this provision would be at the discretion of your employer.

-To work in Canada, you will also require a social insurance number (SIN).
-Refer to the Student Success Office’s website for more details on how to apply online for a SIN during COVID-19.
+To work in Canada, you will also require a Social Insurance Number (SIN).
+Refer to the Student Success Office’s website for more details on how to apply for a SIN..